jdesrosiers/resourceful/README.md

 Features
 --------------------
 ### The Index Schema
-it is largely up to you to make your REST/HTTP application discoverable, but QuickRest gets you off to a good start by automatically creating an index schema that point to the root of you app.
+it is largely up to you to make your REST/HTTP application discoverable, but Resourceful gets you off to a good start by automatically creating an index schema that point to the root of you app.
 The index should be updated to direct your users in what they can do with your application.